ryanzhouuu/suki/docs/design.md

 - Ordering can depend on comparison sequence.
 - Sparse comparisons create low-confidence rankings.
 - It does not directly model uncertainty as well as Bayesian systems.
+- Franchise grouping quality depends on AniList relations and heuristics; `series_group_overrides` and a backfill script support repair.

 ### Future Algorithm Improvements